-Sony has finally revealed the details of its long-awaited PlayStation 5 console.
-The PS5 will be available in the UK from 19th November 2020 and will cost £449.99, with a cheaper ‘Digital Edition’ available for £359.99.
+Sony has finally launched its long-awaited PlayStation 5 console.
+The PS5 will be available in the UK from today (19th November 2020) and will cost £449.99, with a cheaper ‘Digital Edition’ available for £359.99.

 Here’s what we know about the PlayStation 5:

-The PS5 release date means that it will be launched alongside several highly-anticipated games all due for release in November.
-These include Cyberpunk 2077, Call of Duty Black Ops: Cold War and Assassin’s Creed: Valhalla.
+The November PS5 launch means that several highly-anticipated games are also available to play soon after your new console arrives.
+These include Spider-Man: Miles Morales, Call of Duty Black Ops: Cold War, and Assassin’s Creed: Valhalla with Cyberpunk 2077 being released later in the year.
 The early November release also means that the PS5 will be out in time for the Black Friday sales, but will be far enough ahead of time to still get plenty of attention.

-There are two versions of the PS5 set for release in November.
+There are two versions of the PS5 available.
 The standard console will cost £449.99 and the disc-less PS5 Digital Edition will cost £359.99.